 The Home page discussed some of the problems with our current spelling :

-You'll notice many more regularities as you learn Shwa.
-Of course, you don't have to figure all this out as you read Shwa!
+You'll notice many more regularities as you learn Musa.
+Of course, you don't have to think about them as you read Musa!
 You'll just learn the letters, as you did with the Roman alphabet when you learned to read English.
-And Shwa doesn't have capital letters, so there are fewer letters even though they represent more sounds.
+And Musa doesn't have capital letters, so there are fewer letters even though they represent more sounds.

 But the fact that the letter shapes form a system is a big advantage, both for learning English and in case you spot an unfamiliar letter in a foreign language.
-Since Shwa is a universal script, it has letters for all the sounds we don'thave in English, too!
+Since Musa is a universal script, it has letters for all the sounds we don't have in English, too!
 But you don't need to learn all those letters - just the ones for the languages you want to read and write.

 Here are the English consonants, along with examples of their use.
-Note that the top row features aspirated versions of the consonants in the next row - we'll discuss them below.
+Note that the top two rows seem to feature the same consonants: p t k ch - we'll discuss them below.

-The last three letters are semivowels - they're vowels being used as consonants.
+The letters in the last row are semivowels - they're vowels being used as consonants.

-¹You may never have thought about it before, but we English speakers pronounce l very differently at the end of words or syllables, as in the difference between oily and oil.
-In Shwa, we use a different letter for this "dark" final ll.
+¹You may never have thought about it before, but we English speakers pronounce l differently at the end of words or syllables, as in the difference between oily and oil.
+In Musa, we use a different letter for this "dark" final ll.

 Here are the English short vowels :

-English also has reduced vowels that are only used in unstressed syllables, including many "little words" that aren't usually stressed.
-You've already met two of these reduced vowels: the ugly sound in words like a, the, of, about, above, ago and bottom; and the early sound in words like her, bother and butter.
-The third is a close spread back vowel in words like is, it, its, if, his, in, message, bottle and button - we'll call it the ih sound.
-You can hear the contrast in Rosa's grocer's roses.
+Many unstressed syllables - including many one-syllable "little words" - feature reduced vowels.
+There are three of them in English: the mid schwa in words like a, the, of, about, above, and ago; the schwer sound in words like her, bother and butter; and the close schwi sound in words like is, it, its, if, his, in, message, bottle, bottom and button.
+When you hesitate as to whether the sound is an i or a u, as in London, that's a schwi.
+You can hear the contrast between all three in Rosa's grocer's roses.

-However, when the r is pronounced between vowels ("linking" r) or an epenthetic r is inserted ("intrusive" r), then it should be written in Shwa.
+However, when the r is pronounced between vowels ("linking" r, as in wander off) or an epenthetic r is inserted ("intrusive" r, as in law-r and order), then it should be written with an intervocalic in Musa.

-English has one other diphthong: the yu vowel in unit, beauty, few and mute.
-For example, the vowel in fuel is the same as the vowel in fool, except there's a semivowel y in front of it.
-When a semivowel occurs in front of the vowel, we call it an on-glide.
+As I mentioned above, English has one onglide: the yu vowel in unit, beauty, few and mute.
+For example, the vowel in fuel is the same as the vowel in fool, except there's an onglide y in front of it.

 When this diphthong follows t d s z, the y combines with them to form ch j sh zh.
 It's as if the word mature were spelled machure, module were spelled modjule, sure were spelled shure, and Asia were spelled Azha.

-Here's how to write the "English" (actually Roman) letters in Shwa :
+Here's how to write the Roman letters in Musa, for American English :

-Shwa spells English at a more phonetic level than we now do, so you might want to read aloud at first.
-The advantages are that it's much easier to learn, that foreigners will pronounce English more correctly, and that you'll pronounce their languages more correctly as you read them in Shwa.
+Musa spells English at a more phonetic level than we now do, so you might want to read aloud at first.
+The advantages are that it's much easier to learn, that foreigners will pronounce English more correctly, and that you'll pronounce their languages more correctly as you read them in Musa.

 Now that you've learned how it works, why don't you try reading some sentences?